alhockly/FRIDAY-JAVA/README.md

 </Node>
 </XML>
 ```
+If user says <FName> followed by a <Vals> then value is send to the corresponding node

 # Current functionality
 - Find all Nodes on a local network (brute force + subnet clues)
 - Communication by http with Node